Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Wallets-AltPayments/Google-Pay/Google-Pay-App.md

 #### Google Pay on the App

-## Step1: Configure Google Pay in App
+## Step 1: Configure Google Pay in App

 The merchant will need to be do the changes in their [App to integrate with Google Pay](https://developers.google.com/pay/api/web/guides/tutorial).
 This includes define Google Pay API Version, request a payment token, define payment card networks, describe allowed payment methods, create PaymentClientsInstance, determine readniness to pay, create PaymentDataRequest, register event handler etc.